Sentence Improvement

 1. View Hint View Answer Discuss in Forum

-Here, correlate is the right usage.
+Here, have proved is the right usage.

-Here, correlate is the right usage.
+Here, have proved is the right usage.